Skip to content

 Example: 1e-6

-Type: Boolean (optional) Default: false
+Type: Integer or null (optional) Default: null

-Example: true
+Example: 1

 Section: output